PinkDiamond1/docs-24/docs/reference/packages.md

 would be used to import the `helpers.star` file into a Starlark script.

 <!-- TODO Update this when dependencies are done in the kurtosis.yml file, which would happen at dependency resolution time -->
-The Kurtosis engine will automatically download dependency packages when running a Starlark script.
+The Kurtosis engine will automatically download dependency packages from GitHub when running a Starlark script.

 ### Runnable Packages
 A Kurtosis package that has a `main.star` file next to its `kurtosis.yml` file is called a "runnable package".
 The `main.star` file of a runnable package must have a `run()` method like so: